lvthnn/gev_precipitation/README.md

 # Bayesian Modelling of Extreme Precipitation Events

 This repository contains the implementation of Bayesian modelling methods for extreme precipitation events using Generalized Extreme Value (GEV) distributions.
-The analysis focuses on 132 annual maximum precipitation measurements from a weather station in southern England.
+The analysis focuses on $n = 132$ annual maximum precipitation measurements from a weather station in southern England.

 ## Overview